dcbaker/cython/docs/src/userguide/extension_types.rst

 Type names vs. constructor names
 --------------------------------

-Inside a Cython module, the name of an extension type serves two distinct purposes.
+Inside a Cython0 module, the name of an extension type serves two distinct purposes.
 When used in an expression, it refers to a module-level global variable holding the type's constructor (i.e. its type-object).
 However, it can also be used as a C type name to declare variables, arguments and return